Starting a Volleyball Club

 - Local authority sports departments: Find out if your council has a sports department, they may be able to help you set up your club and have local funding available.

-- County Sports Partnership: There are 49 CSPs, 1 per county staffed by professional sports officers.
-Thye may have their own sources of funding and may be able to support your project with advice, guidance and marketing.
+- County Sports Partnership: There are 45 CSPs, 1 per county staffed by professional sports officers.
+They may have their own sources of funding and will be able to support your club with advice.